supercurses/ChatGPT-Hairdresser/Testing with Hairdresser ChatGPT and Stable Diffusion.md

 I take the prompts from ChatGPT and use the refactor extension with an image of the client to do the face swap.

+NOTE: This is a lazy effort, I took only 1 low-resolution image of the client (the one at the top of the page) and used that for the face swap.
+Better likeness could be gained by using higher quality or multiple face images.

 ### **Lob with Side-Swept Bangs Prompt**

 Prompt: A woman in her early 50s with an oval face and defined cheekbones, photographed in a formal setting with natural lighting.
 She has a sophisticated lob haircut just above the shoulders with side-swept bangs.
 Her hair color is a rich chocolate brown with a smooth texture, and she wears a smart black blazer over a white shirt.